 Offer a scholarship to a student with a special need or a student planning to study special education or an associated therapy

-**SEPAC Meets monthly throughout the school year on Wednesdays at 12:00 at Mi Casa:
+**SEPAC Meets monthly throughout the school year on the 3rd Tuesday of the month at 12:00 at Mi Casa:

 A student may be referred for special programs by parents, teachers, school personnel, or other agencies.
 Referrals can not be processed without the written consent of the child's legal parent or guardian.

 To be eligible for special programs, a Case Conference Committee must meet to discuss evaluations to determine if the student meets one or more of the following disability areas:

 Special Education in Home Schools or Private Schools

 Please complete the online Parent Survey conducted by the Indiana Department of Education after your Annual Case Conference.